Desi Oon Hub

 Khamir

-Khamir, a platform for the crafts, heritage and cultural ecology of the Kachchh region of Gujarat, is well known for its work with Kala cotton.
-Khamir has been working with the Patanwadi sheep wool and wool artisans of Kutch to revive the local wool economy for three years now.
-Learn more Khamir by clicking here.
+Khamir, a platform for the crafts, heritage and cultural ecology of the Kachchh region of Gujarat, is well known for its focus on the ecology of craft material, such as dryland Kala cotton.
+Khamir has been working to revive the Patanwadi sheep wool and wool artisans of Kachchh to revive the local wool economy for five years now.

 • Peoli Design